-The club’s Photographer of the Month for April, 2018 is James Brown.
+The club’s Photographer of the Month for May, 2018 is Dan Ryan.
 Below is his biography.